cpparnell/youtube-chat/README.md

 # youtube-chat

-Summarize YouTube videos and ask questions.
+Get YouTube video summaries, then chat about the video with a GPT.

+Using GPT-4 and Whisper from OpenAI.

 **Currently only works on MacOS**